iterative/example-repos-dev/example-get-started/code/README.md

 These tags can be used to illustrate `-a` or `-T` options across different [DVC commands](https://man.dvc.org/).

-## Project Structure
+## Project structure

-The data files, DVC-files, and results change as stages are created one by one, but right after you for Git clone and [`dvc pull`](https://man.dvc.org/pull) to download files that are under DVC control, the structure of the project should look like this:
+The data files, DVC-files, and results change as stages are created one by one.
+After cloning and using [`dvc pull`](https://man.dvc.org/pull) to download data under DVC control, the workspace should look like this:

 ```console
 $ tree